-This one is an oldie but goodie.
+This one is an oldie but a goodie.
 It is a simple method to help soothe a sore throat.
-By taking a teaspoon of salt and dissolving it into an 8 oz glass of warm water to create a gargle.
-Then standing over sink area, take a bit in the mouth and gargle.
+By taking a teaspoon of salt and dissolve it into an 8 oz glass of warm water to create a gargle.
+Then standing over the sink area, take a bit in the mouth and gargle.
 Repeat until the entire mixture is gone.
 You can do this 3 x a day for symptoms.

 Hot Water with Honey

-Honey has many amazing benefits but a major one that aids in respiratory infections.
-Honey has antimicrobial and antioxidant properties that have been used help fight off a cough.
+Honey has many amazing benefits but a major one is that aids in respiratory infections.
+Honey has antimicrobial and antioxidant properties that have been used to help fight off a cough.
 Drinking the hot water and honey mixture also helps clear away mucus and is very soothing.
 Warm water is a great way to keep the body hydrated as well.